Josehm1999/Josehm1999/README.md

   * Backend developer that uses  .dotnet + angular stack at work and the [t3 stack](https://github.com/t3-oss/create-t3-app) for personal and university projects.
   * A Virtualization enthusiast that uses QEMU/KVM.

-Currently learning:
-  * React js
-  * Rust

 Contact Information 📫:
   * <code>josehm1999 <at> gmail.com</code>
   * Discord: Sleepyduck#6258

-Fun facts:
-  * ⚡ I like to do calisthenics.

 <!--
 **Josehm1999/Josehm1999** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.